dinbrca/devbay.net/site/sdk/guides/configuring/index.md

   lastmod: 2014-06-11
 pagination:
   prev:
-    url: versions
+    url: versions/
     title: SDK Versions
   next:
-    url: finding
+    url: finding/
     title: Finding
 ---
 The eBay SDK for PHP can be configured to suit your needs and this guide will show the various ways you can do this in your projects.

 ## Configuration options

 Configuring the SDK is done by passing configuration options to the service objects that you create.
-To see what options are supported by each service it is recommended that you read the [service specific guides](/sdk/guides/index.html#service-guides).
+To see what options are supported by each service it is recommended that you read the [service specific guides](/sdk/guides/#service-guides).

 ### Configuring via the class constructor